github/codeql/docs/codeql/codeql-language-guides/codeql-for-csharp.rst

 -  :doc:`Analyzing data flow in C# <analyzing-data-flow-in-csharp>`: You can use CodeQL to track the flow of data through a C# program to its use.

--  :doc:`Customizing library models for C# <customizing-library-models-for-csharp>`: You can model frameworks and libraries that your code base depends on using data extensions and publish them as CodeQL model packs.
+-  :doc:`Customizing library models for C# <customizing-library-models-for-csharp>`: You can model frameworks and libraries that your codebase depends on using data extensions and publish them as CodeQL model packs.